 What is the difference between hair and fur?
-Dog fur and hair difference is that fur will only grow to a specific length while hair will keep on growing.
-Dog fur has rest periods known as telogen phases where the hair follicles are dormant.
+Dog fur and hair differences are that fur will only grow to a specific length, while the hair will keep growing.
+Dog fur has rest periods known as telogen phases, where the hair follicles are dormant.

-Dog fur growth period is known as the anagen phase.
-In Pomeranians and other Nordic breeds, this phase seems to be quite short.
+The dog fur growth period is known as the anagen phase.
+In Pomeranians and other Nordic breeds, this phase seems to be relatively short.

-Dog hair is composed of a hard material named keratin which is an insoluble protein with high levels of sulphur (the amino acid called cystine) and smaller amounts of other amino acids including leucine and tyrosine.
+Dog hair is composed of a hard material named keratin, an insoluble protein with high levels of sulfur (the amino acid called cystine) and smaller amounts of other amino acids, including leucine and tyrosine.

 One central follicle that creates the guard hair or primary hair can have two or even more lateral follicles, creating 5-25 secondary hairs for each follicle.
 The thickness or coarseness of hair in dogs can vary and is one function of the diameter of the hair.

 Finer dog hairs can measure around 75 microns.
 Coarser dog hairs can be more than 200 microns.
-For a dog’s hair to be healthy, it needs to eat a nutritious, well-balanced diet consisting of: proteins (particularly the ones rich in the amino acids including sulphur, methionine and tyrosine; copper, essential fatty acids and the B group of vitamins.
+For a dog’s hair to be healthy, it needs to eat a nutritious, well-balanced diet consisting of proteins (particularly the ones rich in amino acids including sulfur, methionine, and tyrosine; copper, essential fatty acids, and the B group of vitamins.

-Almost a third of a dog’s daily protein needs is used to renew the hair and skin.
+Almost a third of a dog’s daily protein needs are used to renew the hair and skin.
 Various hormones can affect the proper growth of hair.
-The growth and thyroid hormone stimulates the hair follicles while sexual hormones and corticoids slow down the growth of the follicles.
+The growth and thyroid hormone stimulates the hair follicles, while sexual hormones and corticoids slow down the growth of the follicles.

 If the appearance or texture of your dog’s coat changes, it’s an indication that there’s an internal problem.
-However, there’s not one single condition or disease to which this can be attributed.
-An imbalance in the diet can cause brittle or dull hair, but it may also be caused by diseases of parasitic, renal, immune system, hepatic or digestive source.
+However, there’s no single condition or disease to which this can be attributed.
+An imbalance in the diet can cause brittle or dull hair, but diseases of the parasitic, renal, immune system, hepatic, or digestive sources may also cause it.